timmy0811/Minecraft/README.md

 Watch a full featured Minecraft clone evolving.
 Using modern OpenGL and other technologies for efficient rendering, this project is my largest and most complex so far.
 I hope you enjoy!

 The Game features:
-* Dynamic Terrain Generation using multi stage Perlin Noise
+* Dynamic Terrain Generation using multi-stage Perlin Noise
 * Multithreaded Chunk Loading depending on the players position
 * Highly custonizable YAML-Config
 * Advanced Player Collision